Tailoring the switching efficiency of magnetic tunnel junctions by the fieldlike spin-orbit torque: Conclusions

 \subsection{Simulated magnetization time traces.}

-We performed a systematic micromagnetic study of the SOT-induced switching as a function of the FLT strength for $|\beta| \leq 1.2$, and the transverse magnetic field given by $|\varphi| \leq 75^\circ$ and $|B_y| \leq 60$\,mT.
-Each dynamical simulation provides a time trace showing the evolution of the $z$ component of the magnetization averaged over the nanomagnet volume, before, during, and after the application of the SOT pulse.
+We performed a systematic micromagnetic study of the SOT-induced switching as a function of the FLT strength for $|\beta| \leq 1.2$ and the transverse magnetic field given by $|\varphi| \leq 75^\circ$ and $|B_y| \leq 60$\,mT.
+Each dynamical simulation allows constructing a time trace that shows the evolution of the $z$ component of the magnetization averaged over the nanomagnet volume, before, during, and after the application of the 1-ns-long SOT pulses.
+In the simulations, we selected the lowest SOT current that induced the reversal for most combination of the FLT and magnetic field.
+From each of these time traces, we read the critical switching time $t_\text{c}$ as the time from the pulse onset in which the time trace first crossed $m_z = 0$.

+Figure\,\ref{SIfig:sims_traces} shows representative zero-temperature time traces obtained at $j_\text{SOT} < 0$ and different fields for large positive $\beta$, low positive $\beta$ as in our W-based samples, and large negative $\beta$.
+The comparison of the three panels shows that the increase of $\beta$ promotes the switching and reduces~$t_\text{c}$.

+In these simulations, positive $\beta$ implies that $B_\text{FL}$ shortens the reversal time $t_\text{c}$ for a positive $\varphi$, as it adds to the $y$ component of the external field, in agreement with the measurements reported in Fig.\,4 of the main text.
+A similar behavior is observed for $\beta = 1.2$ (top panel) and $\beta = 0.3$ (middle panel).
+However, when $\beta = -1.2$ (bottom panel), $B_\text{FL}$ and the $y$ component of the external field oppose each other at positive $\varphi$, which hinders the reversal.
+In this configuration, the highest $\varphi$ values correspond to the under-critical conditions, at which the reversal does not initiate.

+Beside the effect on $t_\text{c}$, positive $B_\text{FL}$ promotes the magnetization precession.
+This is revealed in the time traces by the damped oscillations of $m_z$ at the beginning of the current pulse before the equilibrium state with the spin polarization is reached.

+After the SOT pulse, the micromagnetic state relaxes to the energy minimum.
+For large $\varphi$, however, $B_x = B_\text{ext}\cos(\varphi)$ can become too low to efficiently drive a domain wall in the absence of the SOT current, which results in an intermediate state for a prolonged time after the pulse end for positive $\beta$ [top panel in Fig.\,\ref{SIfig3:a}].
+Only after a finite time that depends on the damping parameter, the magnetization relaxes to the up or down state.
+It is, however, less likely to complete the reversal to the final (down) state than in the case of low or negative $\beta$.
+Experimentally, this would be interpreted as an increased susceptibility to switching errors, as it was observed in Ta- based samples \cite{Lee2018a,Yoon2017}, and attributed to a $B_\text{FL}$-induced reflection of the propagating domain wall from the side of the magnetic layer.